Ten Reasons to Join St. Paul's Lutheran Church of Wurtemburg

-3.)
-Family and Friends.
-When you talk to people that attend St. Paul’s - next to the food - they will tell you that “this place is like family.”
+3) Family and Friends.
+When you talk to people who attend St. Paul’s - next to the food - they will tell you that “this place is like family.”
+This is true in times of joy and in sorrow.
 It is not good for man to be alone, thus God gave us the gift of Christian fellowship in a local Church!

 4) Christian Life and Living.
 Yes, you have been baptized, but you need to attend a local Church so that you can “grow in faith, love, and obedience to the will of God.”
 In addition to our regular Worship Services, we offer a strong program of Christian Education for all ages—this includes adults!

 5) Dynamic Preaching and Teaching.
 “Faith comes by hearing, and hearing by the Word of God (Romans 10:17).”

 6) Life Purpose and Application.
 Learn how the Holy Bible informs and gives meaning and purpose to your life, and leads to “the abundant life.”

 7) Opportunity to serve God and your neighbor.
 We are not called to be passive Christians.
 We are called to serve God in our time and in our place.
 St. Paul’s is a very active congregation which provides countless opportunities for you to minister and to serve others.